Medical fitness to drive

 Health professional obligations: fitness to drive

 Under the Northern Territory (NT) Motor Vehicles Act it is mandatory for NT health professionals to notify the Registrar of Motor Vehicles when they reasonably believe that a person they have examined is physically or mentally incapable of driving or is unfit to drive a vehicle.
-Read the law.
+You should read the Motor Vehicle Act 1949.

 Who qualifies as a medical professional